TheVoltaireian/Wild-WikiDumps/README.md

 currently can be seen on sites like these!!!
 - [Outlaster Wiki](https://outlaster.miraheze.org)
 <br>
-make sure to give credit or whatever that means lmao
+you don't have to give credit but it would be nice!!! or whatever that means lmao